Does Meat or Sugar Cause Gout? The Truth May Surprise You.

 How does a disease manage to be misunderstood and nearly forgotten while still affecting millions of Americans each year?
 Gout does just that, right under our noses.
 For those affected by gout and the excruciating pain that comes with it, there is no way to forget it.

 Gout has been around for centuries.
 In the time of castles and knights, it was called the “ailment of kings”.
 Then it only had an effect on the rich.
 The rest of the population could barely afford to eat, let alone eat to excess.
+Times have changed and people how wonder why gout is the rich man’s disease.
+Well, now even the poor are affected by gout in increasing numbers.

 Now things are different.
 America is one of the heaviest countries in the world with Mexico moving just ahead of us.
 The rise in obesity in countries like Mexico is attributed to the increasing availability of sugary convenience foods.
 This may result in a rise in gout patients in the coming years.